can you use butter instead of shortening in gingerbread cookies

 Roll And Cut The Dough

-The dough should be unwrapped and placed on a floured surface.
-Roll the dough with a floured rolling pin until it reaches a thickness of ⅛ to ¼ inch.
-Cut the dough into cookies using your preferred cookie cutters.
+Unwrap the dough and place it on a floured work surface.
+Using a floured rolling pin, roll the dough until it’s about ⅛-¼ inch thickness.
+Use your favorite cookie cutters to cut the dough into cookies.
 Then transfer the cut cookies onto the prepared baking sheet.
-Continue with the remaining cookie dough, rolling any scraps of dough until the task is completed.
+Repeat with the remaining cookie dough and re-roll any leftover dough until finished.

 Baking Without Butter: Gingerbread Cookies with Fresh Ginger